Customize This Trip

 A charter flight from nearby Johannesburg takes you to the renowned wilderness region of the Lowveld, home of the famed Kruger National Park and the adjacent Thornybush Private Reserve.

-Meeting you at the airstrip, your guide will take you on a short game drive to Royal Malewane.
+Meeting you at the airstrip, your guide will take you on a short game drive to your safari lodge.
 Set in a stunning location, deep in the African bush, this lodge will simply take your breath away.
-Six palatial suites each feature air-conditioning, an infinty pool and a private verandah to enjoy the sights and sounds of the surrounding wilderness.
+Each palatial suites feature air-conditioning, an infinty pool and a private verandah to enjoy the sights and sounds of the surrounding wilderness.
 Raised walkways link the suites to the impressively elegant main buildings and spa.
 No element of comfort or modern amenity is spared here, and the level of service and cuisine are of a world-class standard, located in a wilderness setting like no other.

 Venturing out on twice-daily game drives, you will encounter a plethora of animals and birds here.
 While the Big Five are sought-after animals to spot (elephant, buffalo, rhino, lion and leopard), there is so much more to absorb and experience than a mere checklist of species.
 Allow the magic of the wilderness to embrace you, and you will find an altogether holistic experience that is quite unlike any other.
 Your guide and tracker will draw on their immense knowledge and experience of the area to show you the intimate secrets of the wild, sharing their expertise in a manner that is both informative and engaging.